1Lauren Consulting Ltd., Bartók B. u. 92-94/A, H-1113 Budapest, HUNGARY

 2 Nanotechnology Center, Tel Aviv University, Ramat Aviv, 69978 Israel

-Conductivity measurements of the DNA-NP conjugates are on the way.
-The conjugates upon the formation of a bridge between the two metal electrodes will connect them electrically.
-This will hopefully enable us to directly measure electrical current trough various DNA structures and to address the issue of charge transfer in DNA.
+of a bridge between the two metal electrodes will connect them electrically.
+This will hopefully enable us to

 [1] Borovok N, Molotsky T, Ghabboun J, Porath D, Kotlyar A. Efficient procedure of preparation and properties of long uniform G4- DNA nanowires.
 2008 Anal Biochem.
 374, 71-78.